-If you have slightly high blood pressure (prehypertension), exercise can help you avoid developing full-blown hypertension.
-If you already have hypertension, regular physical activity can bring your blood pressure down to safer levels.
+Exercise can also help keep elevated blood pressure from turning into high blood pressure (hypertension).
+For those who have hypertension, regular physical activity can bring blood pressure down to safer levels.

 3. Eat a healthy diet

-Eating a diet that is rich in whole grains, fruits, vegetables and low-fat dairy products and skimps on saturated fat and cholesterol can lower your blood pressure by up to 14 mm Hg.
-This eating plan is known as the Dietary Approaches to Stop Hypertension (DASH) diet.
+Eating a diet rich in whole grains, fruits, vegetables and low-fat dairy products and low in saturated fat and cholesterol can lower high blood pressure by up to 11 mm Hg.
+Examples of eating plans that can help control blood pressure are the Dietary Approaches to Stop Hypertension (DASH) diet and the Mediterranean diet.

-4. Reduce sodium in your diet
+4. Reduce salt (sodium) in your diet

-Even a small reduction in the sodium in your diet can reduce blood pressure by 2 to 8 mm Hg.
+Even a small reduction of sodium in the diet can improve heart health and reduce high blood pressure by about 5 to 6 mm Hg.

 The effect of sodium intake on blood pressure varies among groups of people.
-In general, limit sodium to less than 2,300 milligrams (mg) a day or less.
-However, a lower sodium intake — 1,500 mg a day or less — is appropriate for people with greater salt sensitivity, including:
+In general, limit sodium to 2,300 milligrams (mg) a day or less.
+However, a lower sodium intake — 1,500 mg a day or less — is ideal for most adults.

 - Read food labels.
-If possible, choose low-sodium alternatives of the foods and beverages you normally buy.
+Look for low-sodium versions of foods and beverages.